 What can email content do for a business?

-It can serve as a brand builder, a lead generator, and can also drive traffic directly to a business’s other marketing channels, which can lead to short-term wins and long-term gains.
+It can serve as a brand builder and lead generator and drive traffic directly to a business’s other marketing channels, leading to short-term wins and long-term gains.

 Businesses that benefit from email marketing…

-Essentially any company that has a customer relationship to nurture and products to push can benefit from an effective email marketing program.
+Essentially, any company with a customer relationship to nurture and products to push can benefit from an effective email marketing program.

 Popular email use-cases to consider…